 No problem: save yourself some square footage and elbow grease by only removing half of your RV’s dinette booth.
 Then, you can still be seated at your comfy cozy booth… while adding in extra storage space or floor room on the other side of the table.

-In the photo above, the RV owners creatively installed a bookshelf in place of their second dining bench, which could be used to hold extra kitchen items, food, or any other necessary equipment.
+Another creative way to use a bookshelf, this time in place of their second dining bench, which could be used to hold extra kitchen items, food, or any other necessary equipment.
 Plus, you can find bookshelves like that at Walmart, Target, or even on Amazon for well under $100… and they’re no big deal to build.
 (No, seriously!)

 Maybe you’re not really the type to eat in very often… or when you do, you invariably find yourself seated on the couch anyway.

 If so, does it really make sense to devote a big chunk of your living area to a dinette set?

 Swap out with the booth for a small (but sufficient) table and chair set, and add in an extra accent chair and some wall art to complete the look.
 While you’re at it, update window fixings and add a throw pillow — major makeovers don’t always necessitate major expenses!